 This trope is about those cases where confusion between these two numbers becomes a plot point.
 The most common (but not the only) scenarios:

 - Causes some sort of confusion in the plot, that doesn't allow it to advance (like the example below).

 - It's used for The Reveal or a Plot Twist.
 Often, but not necessarily, is the Number of the Beast.

 Alice is a detective and has learned from a phone call that weird things are happening in Apartment 6.
-She goes over there, investigates, but finds nothing.
-But the phone calls continue, so Alice goes again to to Apartment 6, only to find out that the apartment where she was investigating was number 9, but the "9" somehow was unscrewed before and looked like a 6.
+She goes over there and investigates, but finds nothing.
+But the phone calls continue, so Alice goes again to Apartment 6, but finds out that the apartment where she was investigating was number 9, but the "9" somehow was unscrewed before and looked like a 6.

 open/close all folders

 - This is why you'll occasionally see a line beneath these two digits, or their glyphs are otherwise distinct.

 - In many schools in the United States, students are taught to write their 9s with straight lines, making it look like a lowercase sans serif 'q'.

 - Star Trek: Voyager had an ad for its 30th anniversary episode where they showed the number 1966 (Star Trek TOS's first year) and rotated the first 6 into a 9.

 - In the Line of Fire used this quite well in one of their trailers.